quicwg/base-drafts/draft-ietf-quic-tls.md

 # Protocol Overview

-QUIC {{QUIC-TRANSPORT}} assumes responsibility for the confidentiality and integrity protection of packets.
+QUIC {{!I-D.ietf-quic-transport}} assumes responsibility for the confidentiality and integrity protection of packets.
 For this it uses keys derived from a TLS 1.3 connection {{!I-D.ietf-tls-tls13}}; QUIC also relies on TLS 1.3 for authentication and negotiation of parameters that are critical to security and performance.